WilliamGichora/Blog/README.md

 ## A Simple Blog Website

-This project is a basic blog website built using HTML, CSS, and JavaScript.
+This project is a basic blog website built using HTML, CSS, JavaScript, php and Mysql.
 It provides a user-friendly platform for creating and sharing content.

+We saw it fit as a group to collaborate in its development using github as it offers collaboration features.

 ## Getting Started